Chigaga/area_calculation/README.md

-# Correction of the solar disk images for the area calculation: obtaining sphereical projections of the pixels
+# Calculation of the surface area of a sphere for each pixel

 ## Overview